 Rentals payable under finance leases are apportioned between the finance charge and the reduction of the outstanding obligation, with the finance charge being allocated and charged to revenue over the term of the lease.
-The amount of outstanding principal has been recognised on the balance sheet as a deferred liability with a corresponding entry into fixed assets.
+The amount of outstanding principal has been recognised on the balance sheet as a deferred liability with a corresponding entry into the appropriate category of long term assets to recognise the asset acquired under the lease.
+Assets recognised under finance leases are subsequently accounted for in accordance with the accounting policies of the relevant class of assets to which they belong - please see paragraphs 18 - 21 below.

 The amount due from a lessee under a finance lease is recorded as a long-term debtor at the amount of the net investment.
 The lease payments under a finance lease are allocated to accounting periods to give a constant periodic rate of return to the net investment in the lease in each period.
+Assets which are subject to finance leases out are treated as disposals and derecognised from the balance sheet.